zyshi0216/zyshi0216.github.io/_pages/about.md

     <span class="when-open">▲ Show less</span>
   </summary>
   <ul>
+    <li><em>2025.03</em>: &nbsp;🎉🎉 As the only youth representative from China, I went to Cuba to attend the Global Youth Summit 2025, Sponsored by China. (<a href="https://www.itu.int/itu-d/meetings/global-youth-summit-25/programme/interactive-programme/#IPSSpeaker1195-64">View Details</a>)</li>
     <li><em>2024.11</em>: &nbsp;🎉🎉 As the only youth representative from Asia, I went to Malta to attend the Global Innovation Forum 2024, Sponsored by ITU. (<a href="https://www.itu.int/itu-d/meetings/gif-24/programme/speakers/#IPSSpeaker1195-95">View Details</a>)</li>
     <li><em>2024.05</em>: &nbsp;🎉🎉 My manuscript, “Design of motor skill recognition and hierarchical evaluation system for table tennis players”, has been accepted by IEEE Sensors Journal.</li>
     <li><em>2024.03</em>: &nbsp;🎉🎉 I've been selected as a Youth Envoy for the International Telecommunication Union.
 (4 Individuals in China)</li>